namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 2/22/24
+- Will continue on that

 ### 2/21/24
-- Will be continuing on 2353 today
+- Continued working on 2353 in between meetings

 ### 2/20/24
 - Slowly making progress on 2353 - I think the new structure of components should work